Ratlabs Escape Room

 Process

 The goal was to create a (prototype of a) hybrid game: something with both a technological aspect and a physical aspect.
-We quickly settled on wanting to create a co-op game, with one player doing something physically and the other interacting remotely.
+We quickly settled on wanting to create a co-op game, with one player doing something physically and the other interacting remotely, allowing cooperation between players with varying mobility.

 When creating the puzzles, we mainly focused on the connection between the human and the rat: what can the human do that the rat can’t, and vice versa?